machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 ### `get-web-content`

-Fetches content using an HTTP GET request.
+Fetches content using an HTTP GET request, or reads a file URL.
 The URL can include user credentials in the user-info format, such as `https://user:password@host/path`, which are converted to an HTTP Basic authentication header.

-The tool can return full HTML, render the response as plain text, or extract content matching a CSS selector.
-It can also read `file:` URLs when a file URL is supplied; relative file paths are resolved against the project context.
+For HTTP responses, the returned content begins with an HTTP status line followed by the response body.
+The tool can return the complete response, render it as plain text, or extract content matching a CSS selector.
+It can also read `file:` URLs; relative file paths are resolved against the project context.

 **Input parameters**